 Wisconsin State Law requires all lands to which nutrients are applied (manure or commerical fertilizer)to develop and follow a Nutrient Management Plan (NMP).

 Plans can be written by a Certified Crop Consultant (CCA) or by the landowner, if they have attended a UWEX Certified Training Workshop.

 Soil Sampling Instructions

 The Wisconsin Department of Agriculture, Trade, and Consumer Protection (DATCP) approves the plan.
 DATCP approval allows the county to be eligible for annual funding.
-Citizen input on plan updates every 5 years is ecouraged.
+Citizen input on plan updates every 10 years is encouraged.

 Green Lake County Land Conservation Department offers engineering services for a variety of Conservation Practices.

 Land Conservation Staff is available to provide design and engineering services to correct erosion and water quality problems.

 Lake Puckaway Protection and Rehabilitation District